mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 The overall strategy for an app implementing recoverable transaction history looks like this then:
 * Any TxOut's on the default subaddress are in-bound transactions, which may have 0x01.. authenticated sender memos which can be validated.
 * Any TxOut's on the change subaddress contain recoverable transaction history memos that we can trust
-  * 0x0200 Destination memo indicates an outbound transfer, and includes the recipient and the amount.
-This memo is written onto the txout to the gift code subaddress
+  * 0x0200 Destination memo indicates an outbound transfer, and includes the recipient and the amount
-  * 0x0201 Gift code funding memo indicates that we funded a gift code, and indicates which TxOut is the gift code and any note and is written to the change txout
+  * 0x0201 Gift code funding memo indicates that we funded a gift code, and indicates which TxOut is the gift code
-  * 0x0202 Gift code cancellation memo indicates that we cancelled a gift code that we previously funded.
-This memo is written to the txout sent back to the main account
+  * 0x0202 Gift code cancellation memo indicates that we cancelled a gift code that we previously funded
-  * 0x0002 Gift code sender memo indicates that a gift code was claimed by the recipient and was sent by the sender.
-This memo is written to the txout in the recipient's account
+  * 0x0002 Gift code sender memo indicates that a gift code was claimed by the recipient and was sent by the sender
-  * 0x0000 Unused indicates that we claimed a gift code but we aren't sure who it came from.
-This memo is written to the txout in the recipient's account
+  * 0x0000 Unused indicates that we claimed a gift code but we aren't sure who it came from

 * Any TxOuts on the gift code subaddress indicate gift codes that we funded.
   * We can see the amount of the gift code using our view key